martbetz/martbetz.github.io/dedication.md

 ---

 <font size="5" >
-To a father who died of a broken mind; to a mother who died of a broken heart.
+To a father who died of a broken mind, and to a mother who died of a broken heart.
 </font>